Sonatype CLM for Maven

 After pressing OK in the dialog, the new configuration will be available in the run configuration drop down as well the Maven Projects view.
 You can open the view using the View menu, selecting Tools Window and pressing Maven Projects.
 You will see the window appear in the IDE looking similar to the image below.
 It displays the run configuration selector with the green play button on the top as well as the Maven project with the CLM evaluation run configuration.

 You can press the green play button beside the run configuration, or the configuration entry itself in the Maven Projects window, to start a build.
-The build will run in an embedded console window in the IDE, and show all the output from the Maven build including any error messages and the link to the produced report in the IQ Server.
+The build will run in an embedded console window in the IDE, and show all the output from the Maven build including any error messages and the link to the produced report in Lifecycle.
 Policy violations can be configured to result in a build failure.

 NetBeans IDE supports Maven projects natively and you can simply open a project in the IDE by choosing Open Project from the File menu and navigating to the directory that contains your project.